trumant/gemara/README.md

 # SCI: Simplified Compliance Infrastructure

-The _Simplified Compliance Infrastructure_ provides a model to describe the categories of compliance activities, how they interact, and the schemas to allow for interoperability between them.
+The _Simplified Compliance Infrastructure_ provides a model to describe the categories of compliance activities, how they interact, and the schemas to enable automated interoperability between them.

 In order to better facilitate cross-functional communication, the SCI Model seeks to outline the categorical layers of activities related to automated governance.